 | 3 states, compliance only | RA in each state | $375 |

 Multi-state costs add up fast.
-If you are using the same provider for registered agent and mail services, some offer bundled pricing that brings the per-state cost down.
+If you use the same provider for registered agent and mail services, some bundle pricing to bring the per-state cost down.
 Northwest includes basic mail scanning with their $125/year RA service.
-Registered Agents Inc includes a business address on public filings at no extra charge.
+Registered Agents Inc includes a business address on public filings at no extra charge with their $200/year RA service.

 Increasingly, yes.
 The lines between registered agent services and virtual mailbox providers are blurring.
-Northwest offers registered agent service, mail forwarding, and virtual offices all under one account.
-Registered Agents Inc bundles a business address and mail scanning tiers with their agent service.
-If you can consolidate everything with one provider, you avoid managing multiple accounts and reduce the chance of mail falling through the cracks.
+Northwest offers registered agent service, mail forwarding, and virtual office tiers all under one account.
+Registered Agents Inc bundles a business address and mail scanning with their agent service.
+If you can consolidate everything with one provider, you avoid managing multiple logins and reduce the chance of mail falling through the cracks between accounts.

-Standalone virtual mailbox providers like iPostal1 and Anytime Mailbox have wider address networks (hundreds of locations vs. the 50-state coverage of RA services), so they are better if you need an address in a very specific city or neighborhood.
-But they do not offer registered agent service, so you will still need a separate RA provider.
+Standalone virtual mailbox providers like iPostal1 have wider address networks (3,000+ locations vs. the 50-state coverage of RA services), so they are better if you need an address in a very specific city or neighborhood.
+They do not offer registered agent service, so you would still need a separate RA provider.

-For most LLC owners, the simplest setup is: pick a registered agent service that offers mail add-ons, and only add a standalone mailbox provider if you need coverage somewhere your RA provider does not reach.
+For most LLC owners, the simplest setup is: pick a registered agent service that offers mail and virtual office add-ons, and only add a standalone mailbox provider if you need coverage somewhere your RA provider does not reach or you specifically need a real office lease for banking.
 See our virtual mailbox guide for detailed provider comparisons and pricing.

 Answer 3 questions to find out if your LLC requires foreign qualification and a registered agent in each state.